GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 In following figure “Heart Attack Occurrences by Gender”, we conducted a forecast using the past data to predict heart disease by gender.
 Linear Regression Model .fit() was used in the data then np.arange for the next ten years.
-This model was ran through .predict() for our future years.
+This model ran through .predict() for our future years.
 The plot is shown below.

+## Linear Regression Model Figure - Heart Attack Occurrences by Gender (Actual & Predict)

 ![](Images/predicted.PNG)

 We were surprised with the results since it was interesting to see the model expects Heart Disease to decline in the next 10 years, with females predicted to have lower Heart Disease in the upcoming years.

-While you are reading maybe let us know what you think the reason is for the drop?
+## Random Forest Model Figure - Heart Attack Occurrences by Gender (Actual & Predict)

-Next, we used RandomForest Model.
+Next, we used Random Forest Model to use an additional model on the gender data.
 In our dataset, we placed the index as the year and our labels to be the gender.
 We ran a Train_Test_Split for both males and females, using a random_state of 42 and a test_size of 0.2.
 We call RandomForestRegressor with n_estimator = 100, and random_state = 42,. fit() the data, ran a predict model.
 We have a metric for our R^2 and mean squared error.
 The figure below, “Heart Attack Occurrences by Gender and Predicted – Random Forest” shows the future years and what the model expects the heart disease rate to be by gender.

+## Race Results and Predict Expectations were Interesting!

+## Random Forest Model Figure - Heart Attack Occurrences by Race (Actual & Predict)

-We continued our research by conducting age analysis using a Random Forest Regressor.
+We continued our research by conducting race analysis using a Random Forest Regressor.
 First, we present the Random Forest figure displaying the results.
 Next, we include a figure titled "Major Cardiovascular Disease by Race (Actual and Predicted – Random Forest)," which shows the occurrences of heart disease by race and the model's predictions.
 Post-2020 predictions indicate varied trends for different racial groups, with some showing an increase and others showing stable or declining trends.

-The current results indicate that Non-Hispanic Whites have the highest level of occurrences, and the model predicts this trend will remain stable.
+The current results indicate that Non-Hispanic Whites have the highest level of occurrences, and the model predicts this trend will remain the same.
 The second group with the highest rate is Non-Hispanic Blacks, while the Hispanic group has the lowest level of occurrences.
 Overall, the results suggest minimal changes in these trends in the coming years.

 ![](Images/raceactualpredicted1.PNG)

+## Linear Regression Model Figure - Heart Attack Occurrences by Race (Actual & Predict)

 Later in our research, we also continued our race analysis by implementing a Linear Regression Model.
 The figure below, “Major Cardiovascular Disease by Race (Actual and Predicted) displays major cardiovascular disease occurrences for various